Soft-CAM: Making black box models self-explainable for medical image analysis: Method

-Motivated by the limitations of post-hoc class activation map-based methods in interpreting CNN classifiers, we introduce SoftCAM (Fig.\,\ref{fig:architecture}), a straightforward modification of black-box CNN classifiers that makes them self-explainable and inherently interpretable.
+Motivated by the limitations of post-hoc class activation map-based methods in interpreting CNN, we introduce SoftCAM (Fig.\,\ref{fig:architecture}), a straightforward modification of black-box CNN classifiers that makes them inherently interpretable.
 SoftCAM achieves this by replacing the fully connected classification layer in classical CNNs with an explicit class-evidence convolutional layer, preserving spatial information and providing explanations in a single forward pass, eliminating the need and computational overhead for post-hoc techniques.

-We make black-box CNN architectures self-explainable by modifying how predictions are obtained.
-Any FCL of size $b_1 \times b_2$, where $b_1$ and $b_2$ denote the number of input and output features, respectively, can be equivalently expressed as a $1 \times 1$ convolutional layer with $b_1$ input channels and $b_2$ output channels \cite{donteu2023sparse}.
-This allows us to replace FCL classifiers in standard CNN architectures with convolutions, removing the GAP layer before classification, while preserving model complexity and spatial localization.
-The new classifier module $h$ consists of convolutional layers (Fig.\,\ref{fig:architecture}d) with $C$ convolution kernels of size $1 \times 1$ and unit stride, producing class evidence maps (Fig.\,\ref{fig:architecture}e)
+We make black-box CNN self-explainable by modifying how predictions are obtained.
+Any FCL of size $b_1 \times b_2$ can be equivalently expressed as a $1 \times 1$ convolutional layer with $b_1$ input channels and $b_2$ output channels.
+This allows systematic replacement of FCL classifier heads in CNN classifiers with convolutional layers, eliminating the GAP layer before classification while preserving model complexity and spatial localization.
+The new classifier module $h$ consists of convolutional layers (Fig.\,\ref{fig:architecture}d) with $C$ convolution kernels of size $1 \times 1$ and unit stride, producing class-specific evidence maps (Fig.\,\ref{fig:architecture}e):

 where $\psi$ is a learnable parameter.
-Indeed, $h_\psi$ can be viewed as an explainable, soft generalization of classical post-hoc attribution methods (Eq.\,\ref{cam}, \ref{gradcam}), mapping the low-dimensional feature volume $\mathbf{Z}$ into an interpretable, class-wise activation volume $\mathbf{A}$ whose reduced channel dimension corresponds to the number of target classes.
-Unlike CAM (Eq.\,\ref{cam}) and GradCAM (Eq.\,\ref{gradcam}), which generate post-hoc heuristic explanations, our approach leverages the feature map volume from the backbone and applies a parameterized function $h_\psi$ to directly produce class activation maps that are used for prediction.
+These maps can be upsampled to the input resolution and overlaid on the image (Fig.\,\ref{fig:architecture}g) for visualization and clinical interpretation.
+The module $h_\psi$ can be viewed as a soft, explainable generalization of classical post-hoc attribution methods (Eq.\,\ref{cam}), mapping the high-dimensional feature map $\mathbf{Z}$ with $D$ channels into low-dimentional, class-wise activation maps $\mathbf{A}$ with $C$ channels corresponding to the target classes.
+Unlike CAM (Eq.\,\ref{cam}) and related attribution methods which generate post-hoc heuristic explanations, our approach leverages the final feature map from the backbone and applies a parameterized function $h_\psi$ to directly produce class activation maps that are used for prediction.
 In contrast to classical CAM-based methods, the importance weights are not explicitly defined but are implicitly learned and encoded within the classifier's parameters.